lordashram/mame-libretro/README.md

 TODO:

+GLOBAL:

 * sample rate or refresh rate on the fly
-* Map artwork, samples, and any other content to content directory if RETRO_ENVIRONMENT_GET_CONTENT_DIRECTORY is defined

-Notes:
+* rework global inputs

+MAME

+* core option to disable per driver mappings and default to a single retropad assignment
+* core option to select additional content location (artwork/samples/etc) between contentdir and systemdir

+MESS

+* ONLY CART GAMES WORKING AS OF NOW
+* autodetection of media type for common systems
+* global retropad assignment
+* per driver retropad mappings for common systems
+* support for soflist games

+UME

+* completely untested

+NOTES:

 * Path management has been reworked: